 However, it's not cheap.
 At all, and the keyboard - something we all used to love - now feels a little outdated.
 Combined with the chunkier design (to facilitate that keyboard) and some lag in performance, this isn't top table worthy.
 But there's a lot of promise here, and we're glad to see BlackBerry is still swinging.

-Full review: Blackberry Priv
+Read the full review: Blackberry Priv

 The 'flagship killer' with a fantastic price